grafana/alloy/docs/sources/reference/components/otelcol.exporter.loadbalancing.md

 <!-- Include a picture of the LB architecture? -->

 `otelcol.exporter.loadbalancing` accepts logs and traces from other `otelcol` components and writes them over the network using the OpenTelemetry Protocol (OTLP) protocol.

+{{< admonition type="note" >}}
-> **NOTE**: `otelcol.exporter.loadbalancing` is a wrapper over the upstream
-> OpenTelemetry Collector `loadbalancing` exporter.
-Bug reports or feature requests will
+`otelcol.exporter.loadbalancing` is a wrapper over the upstream OpenTelemetry Collector `loadbalancing` exporter.
-> be redirected to the upstream repository, if necessary.
+Bug reports or feature requests will be redirected to the upstream repository, if necessary.
+{{< /admonition >}}

 Multiple `otelcol.exporter.loadbalancing` components can be specified by giving them different labels.

 The decision which backend to use depends on the trace ID or the service name.
 The backend load doesn't influence the choice.
 Even though this load-balancer won't do round-robin balancing of the batches, the load distribution should be very similar among backends, with a standard deviation under 5% at the current configuration.

 `otelcol.exporter.loadbalancing` is especially useful for backends configured with tail-based samplers which choose a backend based on the view of the full trace.

 When a list of backends is updated, some of the signals will be rerouted to different backends.
 Around R/N of the "routes" will be rerouted differently, where:

 * A "route" is either a trace ID or a service name mapped to a certain backend.